Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Woodville Park is lower than average nationally.
-The median income is $60,039 and the average is $66,815.
-In Greater Adelaide, the median income is $54,808 and the average is $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Woodville Park would be approximately $65,322 (median) and $72,695 (average) as of September 2025.
-According to the 2021 Census, incomes in Woodville Park cluster around the 53rd percentile nationally.
-Income distribution shows that 32.5% of locals fall into the $1,500 - 2,999 category, similar to the broader area where 31.8% occupy this range.
+AreaSearch's latest postcode level ATO data for financial year ended June 2023 indicates that median income in Woodville Park is $60,039 and average income stands at $66,815.
+This compares to Greater Adelaide's median income of $54,808 and average income of $66,852 for the same period.
+Based on Wage Price Index growth of 8.8% from June 2023 to September 2025, estimated current incomes would be approximately $65,322 (median) and $72,695 (average).
+According to Australian Bureau of Statistics Census data for 2021, incomes in Woodville Park cluster around the 53rd percentile nationally.
+Income distribution shows that 32.5% of locals fall within the $1,500 - $2,999 category, similar to the broader area where 31.8% occupy this range.
 After housing costs, 85.6% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 5th decile.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the fifth decile nationally.

 Frequently Asked Questions - Income